-- finder An object that tries to find the loader for a module.
-It must implement either a method named find_loader() or a method named find_module().
-See PEP 302 and PEP 420 for details and importlib.abc.Finder for an abstract base class. - floor division Mathematical division that rounds down to nearest integer.
+See PEP 302, PEP 420 and PEP 451 for much more detail.

+- floor division Mathematical division that rounds down to nearest integer.
 The floor division operator is //.
 For example, the expression 11 // 4 evaluates to 2 in contrast to the 2.75 returned by float true division.
 Note that (-11) // 4 is -3 because that is -2.75 rounded downward.
 See PEP 238. - function A series of statements which returns some value to a caller.
 It can also be passed zero or more arguments which may be used in the execution of the body.
-See also parameter, method, and the function section. - function annotation An arbitrary metadata value associated with a function parameter or return value.
-Its syntax is explained in section function.
-Annotations may be accessed via the annotations special attribute of a function object.
+See also parameter, method, and the function section.

+function annotation An annotation of a function parameter or return value.